evntd/kurrentdb-setups/secure-single/README.md

 should be done about this.

 Put your desired initial passwords in `.kurrent/secrets/default_admin_password` and `.kurrent/secrets/default_ops_password`.
-These paths have been configured as secrets within docker compose, and have are ignored
+These paths have been configured as secrets within docker compose, and are ignored by git.

 ```shell
 echo "changeit_again!" > .kurrent/secrets/default_admin_password